Public art in Barcelona: Nineteenth century

-We should also mention regarding public buildings, statues located in the lobby of the University of Barcelona, a monumental architectural complex built between 1863 and 1882.
-Rogent Elijah was the same architect who proposed the preparation of the statues, by brothers Agapito and Venanci Vallmitjana, which were made in 1865 and 1876.
-They placed five figures representing science and knowledge throughout the history of Spain: San Isidoro de Sevilla, the Visigoth kingdom; Averroes, the time for Spanish-Muslim; Alfonso X the medieval period in Castile; Ramon Llull, for the same period in the Crown of Aragon; and Joan Lluís Vives, to the Renaissance period.
-Finally, we should mention the group of Charity, the work of Joan Serra 1880, located at the House of Charity; and allegories of Commerce and Industry located in front of the Casino building formerly Mercantile Exchange by Rossend Novas and Joan Roig i Solé, 1888.
+Statues located in the lobby of the University of Barcelona, a monumental architectural complex built between 1863 and 1882.
+Rogent Elijah the architect proposed the statues, by brothers Agapito and Venanci Vallmitjana, made in 1865 and 1876.
+They placed five figures representing science and knowledge throughout the history of Spain: San Isidoro de Sevilla, for the Visigoth kingdom; Averroes, the time for Spanish-Muslim; Alfonso X the medieval period in Castile; Ramon Llull, for the same period in the Crown of Aragon; and Joan Lluís Vives, to the Renaissance period.

+Charity, the work of Joan Serra in 1880, is located at the House of Charity; and allegories of Commerce and Industry adorn the front of the casino building, formerly the mercantile exchange, by Rossend Novas and Joan Roig i Solé, 1888.